sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 #### 3.1.1.2 Development Process

-Declare the name of new event/alarm along with revision, severity, enable flag and static message in sonic-eventd/etc/evprofile/default.json
+Declare the event-id of new event/alarm along with revision, severity, enable flag and static message in sonic-eventd/etc/evprofile/default.json

+Create a sonic-yang representation of the event as described in the producer framework.

 In the source file, the event is published with action as RAISE_ALARM/CLEAR_ALARM (ACK_ALARM/UNACK_ALARM are used by mgmt-framework to allow users to acknowledge/unacknowledge alarms).